Q: What is the structure of the pathology residency program at UNC?

 Q: I think I am interested in Pathology, but I am not sure.
 Are there opportunities to learn more about the discipline?

-The fellowship is composed of 12 one month rotations through the various areas of anatomic and clinical pathology.
+The fellowship is composed of 12 one-month rotations through the various areas of anatomic and clinical pathology.
 The student fellows are given the same responsibilities as first year pathology residents.
 The Henderson fellows are paid a stipend and their medical school tuition for this year.
-This is an excellent opportunity to learn if Pathology is a good career option.
+This is an excellent opportunity to learn whether Pathology is a good career option.
 Material learned during this fellowship is also applicable to most other clinical disciplines.

 Q: It looks like Surgical Pathology has the most number of rotations, covering 15 months.
 How is that organized?

 Time on surgical pathology also includes rotating on our “conference/consult” service for PGY3 and PGY4 residents.
-This rotation includes reviewing the outside slides that come to surgical pathology for a second opinion before treatment and presenting at some of our tumor boards (including our most popular tumor boards: breast, lung, GI, GU, and ENT).
-This rotation allows residents to see a large number of interesting cases, see how cases were handled at other institutions, and interact with clinical teams as the “pathology expert”.
+This rotation includes 1) reviewing the outside slides that come to surgical pathology for a second opinion before treatment and 2) presenting at some of our tumor boards, including our most popular tumor boards: Gyn Onc, Lung, GI, GU, and ENT.
+This rotation allows residents to review many interesting cases, see how cases were handled at other institutions, and interact with clinical teams as the “pathology expert”.

 The program affords an opportunity for progressive responsibility and autonomy for residents as they advance through the training program.
-This includes: Progressive expectations for quality of work and diagnostic accuracy with each advancing year of training; Increased case complexity with advancing years of training; Increased frozen section service autonomy for PGY3-4; Conference/consult rotations for PGY3-4; and PGY3-4 resident presentation of unknown glass slide conferences.
+This include progressive expectations for quality of work and diagnostic accuracy with each advancing year of training; increased case complexity with advancing years of training; increased frozen section service autonomy for PGY3-4; and the conference/consult rotations for PGY3-4.

 Q: Does UNC have Pathologist Assistants?

-A: Yes, we have 6 PAs at UNC Hospitals, 4 in the gross room in surgical pathology, 1 in the main frozen section room, and 1 on the autopsy service.
+A: Yes, we have 7 PAs at UNC Hospitals, typically 5 in the gross room in surgical pathology, 1 in the main frozen section room, and 1 on the autopsy service.
 All are highly trained and committed to pathology resident education.

 Q: What are the subspecialty benches in Surgical Pathology?

-A: Breast, GYN oncology, benign GYN, GI smalls (biopsies, two separate benches because of volume, this includes liver biopsies), GI large specimens (including pancreas), GU/Bone & soft tissue, ENT, and Thoracic/Endocrine.
+A: Breast, Gyn oncology, Ob Gyn, GI smalls (biopsies, two separate benches because of volume, this includes liver biopsies), GI large specimens (including pancreas), GU, ENT, Thoracic/Endocrine, Neuropathology, and Bone and Soft tissue.
 UNC has an excellent spectrum of pathology, with all major case types represented, both complex specimens and small biopsies.

 Q: Are there any surgical specimens that are not handled by Surgical Pathology at UNC?

 A: Neuropathology and ophthalmology specimens come through surgical pathology, but are signed out by neuropathologists.
 Dermatopathology specimens are accessioned through the dermatopathology service housed in the Department of Dermatology.
-Residents see these specimen types on the 2 months of the dermatopathology/neuropathology rotation.
-Renal biopsies for medical renal diseases are handled by Nephropathology (a separate division of our Department); residents see these specimens during a 2 week rotation on this service in their PGY2 or PGY3 year.
+Residents see these specimen types on the dedicated months of dermatopathology and neuropathology.
+Renal biopsies for medical renal diseases are handled by Nephropathology (a separate division of our Department); residents can choose to see these specimens during an elective rotation on this service anytime between the PGY2 and PGY4 years.
+Additionally, there are several renal pathology didactic and unknown slide conferences each year.
 Lymph nodes and bone marrows are accessioned through Hematopathology; residents see these case types when on a hematopathology rotation.
 Dental biopsies are usually signed out by the Oral Pathology Laboratory in the UNC School of Dentistry.
-These oral pathologists are jointly appointed with UNC Pathology and are available for consultation, lectures and elective rotations.
+These oral pathologists are jointly appointed with UNC Pathology and are available for consultation, lectures, and elective rotations.
 Oral pathology resections are received on the ENT service.
 Between the main surgical pathology service and these subspecialty areas, UNC has a very complete experience in surgical pathology available to residents.

 Q: What is the experience in Cytology like?
 Do residents get to perform fine needle aspirates?

 A: There is a total of 4 months on cytology.
 Graduated responsibility is emphasized.
-Residents perform superficial FNAs in UNC hospital clinics and assist with rapid on-site evaluation of adequacy for deep aspirates in conjunction with the 5 cytotechnologists, 2 cytopathology fellows and 7 board certified attendings.
-This is a high volume service, there are over 1800 FNAs/year and residents become proficient in needle aspirates.
-Pap smears and non-gyn specimens are also abundant.
+Residents perform superficial FNAs in UNC hospital clinics and assist with rapid on-site evaluation of adequacy for deep aspirates in conjunction with the 5 cytotechnologists, and several board certified attendings.
+This is a high-volume service, with over 1500 FNAs/year, including both the superficial and radiology guided FNAs.
+Residents become proficient in performing and interpreting superficial fine needle aspirations.
+In addition, there are approximately 10,000 Pap tests and 6,000 non-gyn specimens (including FNAs).

 Q: Hematopathology is a popular subspecialty in pathology.
 Do residents get good experience in hemepath?